The Bankrate promise

 What is adjustable life insurance?

 As the name suggests, adjustable life insurance allows you some flexibility that you would not find with other policy types.
-You can change the premium and the cash value contained within the policy and even tweak the death benefit.
+You can change the premium, which will also affect the cash value contributions, within the policy and even tweak the death benefit.
 Because of this, adjustable life insurance is often referred to as flexible premium adjustable life insurance or adjustable term life insurance.

 Adjustable life is a type of permanent life insurance, and as such, it continues for as long as you pay the premiums — in most cases, until your death.
 At that time, your beneficiaries receive a payout known as a death benefit.